How to Unzip Files in Linux

 Suppress the Output of the unzip Command

-By default, unzip prints the names of all the files it’s extracting and a summary when the extraction is completed.
+By default, unzip prints the names of all the files it’s extracting, and it will also give you a summary once the extraction process is complete.

 unzip -q filename.zip